 Rachel Tessmer: Rachel Tessmer was a graduate student in the SoundBrain Lab and is a PhD student at UT Austin.

 Kristin Van Engen: Kristin Van Engen was a post-doctoral fellow in the SoundBrain Lab and is now faculty at Washington University in St. Louis.

 Zilong Xie: Zilong Xie was a PhD student in the SoundBrain Lab and is currently an Assistant Professor at the University of Kansas Medical Center.

-Han-Gyol Yi: Han-Gyol Yi was a PhD student in the SoundBrain Lab and is now a post-doctoral fellow at the University of California, San Francisco.
+Han-Gyol Yi: Han-Gyol Yi was a PhD student in the SoundBrain Lab and is now a researcher at IDA.
 Visit www.hangyolyi.com.